bitmax-exchange/api-doc/README.md

 * `x-auth-signature` - the message signed using __sha256__ using the __base64-decoded__ secret key
   on the prehash string `{timestamp}+{api_path}`.
 * `x-auth-timestamp` - milliseconds since UNIX epoch in UTC
+* `x-auth-coid` - this field is only required when placing a new order or canceling an order, see below for details

 For instance, to query all your balance through api path `balances` at `2018-06-26 20:49:34.012 UTC` (timestamp=`1530046174012`), you could obtain the signature by applying the sha256 algorithm to string `1530046174012+balances`.
 The signing process can be implemented